deobald/ideas/README.md

 * "searchable recycle bin"
 * immutable file store

+### Alternatives That Are Too Nerdy

+These are cool, actually, but too linuxy/foss-focused and too powerful.
+They could be the base of a Kaya implementation.

+* camlistore / PerKeep
+* Syncthing

 ### Alternatives That Suck

 * https://www.onenote.com/ - Ankur suggests this is the spiritual successor but